saleor/saleor-docs/docs/architecture/orders.md

 There are two possible fulfillment statuses:

-### `NEW`
+* `NEW`

-The default status of newly created fulfillments.
+This is a default status for all newly created fulfillments.

-### `CANCELED`
+* `CANCELED`

-The fulfillment canceled by a shop operator.
-This action is irreversible.
+This status is assigned after a fulfillment is canceled by a shop operator.
+The cancel action is irreversible.

 ## Order statuses

-There are four possible order statuses, based on statuses of its fulfillments:
+There are four possible order statuses, based on the stage of their fulfillment:

 ### `UNFULFILLED`